akthodu/notes1/cloud/azure/az204/db.md

 ```
 # Stored Procedure
  ***context object*** provides access to all operations that can be performed in Azure Cosmos DB, as well as access to the request and response objects.
+- Store proc can be used to perform an operation on a cosmos DB
+- It is written in java script.
+- Registered and executed against collection and runs as a single transcation.
 ```
 var helloWorldStoredProc = {
     id: "helloWorld",